kovrichard/Big-Number-Calculator/README.md

-# Big-Number-Calculator
+# Big Number Calculator

-With this program you can multiply really large numbers together.
+This is a program for multiplying really large numbers together, written in Java.

 Over time, it will be extended with more operations.

 Notes: You need to have java JDK installed on your system.

 Installation
 ----